dougeby/IntuneDocs/intune-azure/enroll-devices/create-terms-and-conditions.md

 2. On the Intune blade, choose **Device enrollment**, and then choose **Terms and Conditions**.

-3. In the list of terms and conditions, select the terms you want to assign, and then select **Assign Groups**.
+3. In the list of terms and conditions, select the terms you want to assign, and then select **Assigned Groups**.
 ![Screenshot of the Intune portal's Assign Group blade showing Select Group button and Select button for terms and conditions assignment](media/terms-assign-groups.png)

 4. Click the **Select Group** button and in the **Select Groups** blade, select the groups you want to assign the terms, and then click **Select**.